CorpulentBrony/worst.horse/ts/README.md

 # ts
 The [TypeScript](https://www.typescriptlang.org/) source files for this project.
-They can be built by running `npm install` in the project's top directory.  [`browser/`](browser/) contains the code used for the frontend HTML pages and [`server/`](server/) contains the code used for the backend image and image information server.
+They can be built by running `npm install` in the project's top directory.  [`server/`](server/) contains the code used for the backend image and image information server.